-Joint Lead Managers transacting with SIB
+Dealers transacting with SIB

-Certain of the Joint Lead Managers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform other services for, SIB (and its affiliates) in the ordinary course of business.
+Certain of the Dealers and their affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services for, SIB (and its affiliates) in the ordinary course of business for which they have received, and for which they may in the future receive, fees.

-In addition, in the ordinary course of their business activities, the Joint Lead Managers and their affiliates may make or hold a broad array of investments and actively trade securities (or related derivative securities) and financial instruments (including bank financings) for their own account and for the accounts of their customers.
-Such investments and securities activities may involve securities and/or instruments of SIB or SIB's affiliates (including the Certificates).
-Certain of the Joint Lead Managers or their affiliates that have a financing relationship with SIB routinely hedge their credit exposure to SIB consistent with their customary risk management policies.
-Typically, such Joint Lead Managers and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of trading positions in securities, including potentially the Certificates.
-Any such trading positions could adversely affect future trading prices of the Certificates.
-The Joint Lead Managers and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may, in the case of Joint Lead Managers other than SIB, hold, or recommend to clients that they acquire, trading positions in such securities and instruments.
-Such persons do not intend to disclose the extent of any such investment or transactions otherwise than in accordance with any legal or regulatory obligation to do so.
+In addition, in the ordinary course of their business activities, the Dealers and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank financing/loans) for their own account and for the accounts of their customers.
+Such investments and securities activities may involve securities and/or instruments of SIB or its affiliates.
+Certain of the Dealers or their affiliates that have a financing relationship with SIB and its affiliates routinely hedge their credit exposure to SIB and its affiliates consistent with its customary risk management policies.
+Typically, such Dealers and their affiliates would hedge such exposure by, including but not limited to, the creation of trading positions in securities, including potentially the Certificates issued under the Programme.
+Any such trading positions could adversely affect future trading prices of Certificates issued under the Programme.
+The Dealers and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, trading positions in such securities and instruments.